Rhodesia Regiment: Colonial history

 The Defence Act of 1927 created a Permanent Force, (the Rhodesian Staff Corps) and a Territorial Force as well as national compulsory military training.
 With the Southern Rhodesia Volunteers disbanded in 1927, the Rhodesia Regiment was reformed in the same year as part of the nation's Territorial Force.
 The 1st Battalion was formed in Salisbury with a detached "B" company in Umtali and the 2nd Battalion in Bulawayo with a detached "B" Company in Gwelo.
 In 1929, King George V approved the transfer of the Colours of the 1st and 2nd Rhodesia Regiments of World War I, together with the Great War Honours, to the Rhodesia Regiment.
-The Colours are now safeguarded in the Anglican Cathedral in Salisbury.
+The Colours are now safeguarded in the Cathedral of St Mary and All Saints, Harare.

 During the Second World War, conscription was introduced in 1939.
 The Regiment's members were absorbed into British (including the Long Range Desert Group and the KRRC) and South African military units as it was feared the loss of the nation's manpower in one regiment would have disastrous effects on the nation.
 Though individual soldiers went to various regiments, the two battalions remained behind for Home Service.
-The regiment was initially mobilised for the Korean War in 1951 but never made it to that theatre.
+The regiment was initially mobilised for the Korean War in 1951 but never deployed to that theatre.

 Territorial service in Rhodesia was four months active service for training followed by three years of part-time service.
 With territorial service extended to Northern Rhodesia the 3rd (Northern Rhodesia) Battalion, Royal Rhodesia Regiment was formed in 1955.
 This formation was different from the mixed-race active service Northern Rhodesia Regiment.

 After the Federation of Rhodesia and Nyasaland in 1953 to 1963 all units received the prefix "Rhodesia and Nyasaland".